-This beautiful burn't Echidna boxwood Emu Caller is made by craftsman Ozzie Egan from the Matti Matti tribe in South West Victoria.
+This beautiful burn't Echidna boxwood Emu Caller is made by craftsman Ossie Egan from the Mati Mati tribe in South West Victoria.

 Currently we have 2 Echidna designed Emu callers in stock.
 All are very beautifully crafted.
 They may differ very slightly from one to the other.
 All are very special and unique :-) Size varies between (27-28cm) x (7-8cm)